 6- BIM software

-Building Information Modeling or BIM combines the uses of LoT and AR technologies, to create an intelligent choice of workflow planning and management tools due to its capabilities and an opportunity for construction managers to create intelligent 3D models of their projects while creating intelligent workflows based on them.
+Building Information Modeling or BIM combines the uses of LoT and AR technologies, to create a smart choice for workflow planning and management tools due to its capabilities and an opportunity for construction managers to create smart 3D models of their projects while creating smart workflows based on them.

 7.

-Three-dimensional printing of houses, many companies in the construction industry have figured out how to print an entire house faster and cheaper than the traditional method by using this program and precision technology.
+3D printing of houses, many companies in the construction industry have figured out how to print an entire house faster and cheaper than the traditional method using this program and precision technology.

 Exoskeletons are wearable devices that work in conjunction with